 In the double-entry system, every Debit amount should be equal to the Credit amount Because :

-The Business can receive cash or assets from two sources, one from an owner and another is the third party.
-When it received from an owner this is called Capital and when receiving from third parties then it is called liabilities.
+The Business can receive cash or assets from two sources, one from an owner and another is a third party.
+When it is received from an owner this is called Capital and when received from third parties then it is called liabilities.

-So, in Accounting Equation, Cash or Assets always Equal to Capital and Liabilities of the business.
+So, in Accounting Equation, Cash or Assets are always Equal to the Capital and Liabilities of the business.

 The amount received from the owner is called Capital in the sole proprietorship but it is called shareholder’s funds in the limited company.